 A typical interview lasts 30-60 minutes.

 The vast majority of our applicants interview over the phone.
-If you are able to come to one of our offices in Chicago, New Orleans, New York City, or Washington, DC, please contact Recruitment and Outreach Coordinator Russ Agdern at [email protected] so he can schedule an in-person interview.
+If you are able to come to one of our offices in Chicago, New Orleans, New York City, or Washington, DC, please contact our Recruitment Manager Emily Becker at [email protected] to schedule an in-person interview.
 We may also be able to offer in-person interviews with alumni in several other cities around the country.

 Placement agencies conduct all interviews exclusively by phone.
 You do not need to travel, but you do need to be available by telephone throughout the interview week.
 If you are going to be away all or part of that week, please let us know right away.